API¶

 - Parameters:

-keyword only argument: for MDF4 files parse the XML channel comment to search for the display name; XML parsing is quite expensive so setting this to False can decrease the loading times very much; default True
+Parse the XML channel comment to search for the display name; XML parsing is quite expensive so setting this to False can decrease the loading times very much.

 - Attributes: